 Steak 77, as the name suggests, is one of the best places to get juicy, flavorful steaks in the city.
 For something straightforward, go for the Steak 77 Ribeye.
-It has the perfect balance of seasonings, and it doesn’t come with any sauces or unnecessary frills that will distract you from the succulent, melt-in-your mouth goodness of U.S. beef.
-Other must-try recipes here include the Classic Ribeye, the Classic Kagoshima Wagyu A5 Ribeye, and the US Angus Tomahawk.
+It has the perfect balance of seasonings, and it doesn’t come with any sauces or unnecessary frills that will distract you from the succulent, melt-in-your-mouth goodness of U.S. beef.
+Here, other must-try recipes include the Classic Ribeye, the Classic Kagoshima Wagyu A5 Ribeye, and the US Angus Tomahawk.
 For some decadent indulgence, order the rich and tender Osso Buco.
-Steak 77 is located near Santi’s Delicatessen, across the street from Go Hotel Timog.
+Steak 77 is located near Santi’s Delicatessen, across Go Hotel Timog.
 Drop by one of these days to satisfy your steak cravings!

 Seoul in Timog